-In the Fall of 2003, the Redevelopment Commission of of Greenville retained the Citv firm BetschAssociates LLC in association with Holland Consulting Planners, Inc. and George Henry George Partners to assist with the preparation of a redevelopment plan for the Center City and the West Greenville neighborhoods.
+In the Fall of 2003, the Redevelopment Commission of of Greenville retained the the Citv firm of BetschAssociates LLC in association with Holland Consulting Planners, Inc. and George Henry George Partners to assist with the preparation of a redevelopment plan for the Center City and the West Greenville neighborhoods.

-Through a series of meetings to receive input from a diverse cross-section of stakeholders.
-Redevelopment Commission has produced this Center City - West Greenville Revitalization Plan.
+Through a series of meetings to receive input from a diverse cross-section of stakeholders. the Redevelopment Commission has produced this Center City - West Greenville Revitalization Plan.